 She covered the death of Pope John Paul II and the London Bombings in 2005, as well as the Lebanon War in 2006.

-Karina headed back to Australia and began work at ABC News in Perth in 2007 as a TV and radio reporter before landing the role as Western Australia's 7pm ABC News anchor - a job she did for three and a half years.
+Karina headed back to Australia and began work at ABC News in Perth as a TV and radio reporter before landing the role as Western Australia's 7pm ABC News anchor - a job she did for three and a half years.

 Karina is a huge sports fan, with rugby and cricket her two favourites.
 She is the face of ABC Queensland News team as their news anchor.